 Resources offered from Livingston First United Methodist Church can help low income families and the poor with meeting their needs in a crisis.
 Any aid is limited and will come with a formal application process.
 More information on some of the primary programs, such as Local Family Assistance, Feed My Sheep, or Helping Hands, is below.

 The main Missions Committee Fund is known as Local Family Assistance.
 As part of this, there may be one time financial aid to pay for emergency bills.
-It may be for rent, energy costs, prescriptions, and similar needs.
-Some seniors in Polk County Texas could even be provided with heaters during the winter or a free air conditioner during the hot Texas summer months.
-Call 328-8240.
+It may be for energy costs, prescriptions, and similar needs.
+Some seniors in Polk County Texas could even be provided with heaters during the winter or a free air conditioner during the hot Texas summer months..

 Helping Hands is the name of the team involved in administering many of the services noted here.
 They also offer referrals.
 The group will help oversee the emergency program from Livingston First United Methodist Church and its partners.
-Similar to above, there may be cash assistance for paying past electric bills or maybe back rent.
+Similar to above, there may help for paying past electric bills or maybe back lighting costs.
 This Helping Hands resource though may also help pay for gasoline for a job interview.
 So it is wide ranging.
 It relies on donations, so please contribute if you can.
 Call 936-327-7100.

 Christmas assistance is part of the Empty Stocking program.
 This is run in partnership with Livingston Inter-agency charity group.
 As resources allow, they provide free Christmas gifts, clothing, or toys for children from low-income families in Polk County Texas.
 There may also be free food or meals served during Christmas or the Thanksgiving holiday.